boonyachengdu/ApacheHttpClient/README.md

 # Main Class Based on Apache HttpClient

-Using UsefulHttpClient.java can implement HTTP & HTTPS Request！
+Using PerfectHttpClient.java and UsefulHttpClient.java can implement HTTP & HTTPS Request！

 #Apache HttpClient